 Land and buildings

-A particular aspect of separate depreciation concerns land and buildings.
-It is often not possible to legally separate buildings from land on which they are located.
-However, they should be treated as separate assets and separately considered for depreciation purposes.
-Land, unlike buildings, has infinite useful life (with limited exceptions) and should not be depreciated.
-Buildings should also be separated from land when determining residual values, therefore increase in value of land should not affect depreciation of buildings (IAS 16.58).
+Separate depreciation is particularly relevant when considering land and buildings.
+Often, it’s not feasible to legally separate buildings from the land they’re located on.
+However, they should be considered as separate assets and depreciated independently.
+Land, unlike buildings, has an infinite useful life (with limited exceptions) and should not be depreciated.
+When determining residual values, buildings should also be separated from land, thus an increase in the value of land should not impact the depreciation of buildings (IAS 16.58).

-In some cases, the cost of land includes decommissioning costs.
-These costs are depreciated over the period of benefits obtained by incurring those costs, e.g. until the restoration is expected to take place (IAS 16.59).
+In some instances, the cost of land includes decommissioning costs.
+These costs are depreciated over the period of benefits derived from incurring them, such as until the expected restoration takes place (IAS 16.59).

 Changes in estimates

-The residual value, the useful life and the depreciation method should be reviewed at least at each financial year-end (IAS 16.51,61; IAS 38.104-106) with any changes accounted for prospectively under IAS 8 as changes in accounting estimates.
+The residual value, useful life, and depreciation method should be reviewed at least at the end of each financial year (IAS 16.51,61; IAS 38.104-106), with any changes accounted for prospectively under IAS 8 as changes in accounting estimates.
+The extract below illustrates a disclosure relating to a change in estimated useful lives of intangible assets:

 More about IAS 16 and 38